waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 ```

 - '--key-name': Specifies the name of the key pair.
 - '--query 'KeyMaterial' --output text > 23803313-key.pem': Extracts the key material and saves it to a .pem file.
-The private key is essential for SSH access, and we secure the key with:
+This private key is essential for SSH access.

+I then secured the key by changing its permissions to read-only for the owner:

 ```
 chmod 400 23803313-key.pem
 ```

-This restricts the file permissions to read-only for the owner, enhancing security.
+This step is crucial because it prevents unauthorized access to the key, ensuring that only I can use it to connect to the instance.

 ![image](https://github.com/user-attachments/assets/f203ae30-0fc6-4ea0-ac07-72b9b908a1bc)

 ### [4] Launch the EC2 Instance
-Using the AMI ID corresponding to our region, we launch an instance with:
+Using the AMI ID for the Osaka region, I launched the EC2 instance:

 ```
  aws ec2 run-instances --image-id ami-0a70c5266db4a6202 --security-group-ids 23803313-sg --count 1 --instance-type t2.micro --key-name 23803313-key --query 'Instances[0].InstanceId'